Plynch17/TESS_2minLC/README.md

 Paper-facing files written by TessClassificationv4.py:

-- paper_known_EB.csv — catalogued EA/EB recovered at P or P/2
+- paper_known_EB_Pmatch_or_P2.csv — catalogued EA/EB recovered at P or P/2
 - paper_new_EA_candidates.csv — uncatalogued detached-looking systems that pass the purity cuts
-- paper_composite.csv — hybrids, ellipsoidal variables, and large period mismatches
+- paper_composite_appendix.csv.csv — hybrids, ellipsoidal variables, and large period mismatches
 - manual_review.csv and rejected.csv — not science tables

 best_period_days is the Lomb-Scargle peak in that sector.
 It is not automatically the orbital period.
 Use orbital_period_days for known systems.